 The children of a missionary mother in China were away at school, and she greatly desired to visit them.
 It was time to pay the native helpers, and the money had come to the mission station; but she could not find it.
-She felt sure it had not been stolen; but she could not hid it.
-She tert sure to hour, she could get no trace of it.
+She felt sure it had not been stolen; yet though she looked for it hour, she could get no trace of it.
 The natives needed their wages, and she could not leave to see her children till they were paid.
 In her trouble she cried to the Lord, and quickly the answer came.
 When she arose from her knees, she seemed to be led to the very place where the money had been carefully secreted.

-And oh, how her heart sang at this answer to her cry for help !
-MRS, 1.
+And oh, how her heart sang at this answer to her cry for MRS. 1.
 H. E.